MooersLab/biological-crystallography-voice-in/README.md

 - Scientific society acronyms and their expansions
 - Journal acronyms and their expansions
 - Key equations
-- Urls for software
+- URLs for software

-## Related repos
+## Related repositpories
 See [Voice Computing section of landing page](https://github.com/MooersLab/MooersLab?tab=readme-ov-file#voice-computing).
-At a minimum, you will want to include the library of contractions so that these can be eliminated from your formal prose.
+You will want to include the library of contractions at a minimum so that these can be eliminated from your formal prose.

 ## Rules for developing voice commands

-### Pick word combinations rarely used in normal prose
+### Pick word combinations rarely used in ordinary prose
 The basic rule for developing a voice command is to pick a word combination that is very unlikely to be used in one's prose.
 This choice can avoid the accidental insertion of an unintended set of words.